-The corporate governance of KION GROUP AG is essentially, but not exclusively, determined by the provisions of the German Stock Corporation Act and the German Codetermination Act (MitbestG) and also follows the recommendations of the German Corporate Governance Code.
-KION GROUP AG complies with all the Code’s recommendations, with one exception.
+The corporate governance of KION GROUP AG is essentially, but not exclusively, determined by the provisions of the German Stock Corporation Act (AktG) and the German Codetermination Act (MitbestG) and also follows the recommendations of the German Corporate Governance Code.
+KION GROUP AG complied with all but one of the Code’s recommendations in the reporting period.
 These fundamental principles are combined with a commitment to sustainable business, taking account of society’s expectations in the markets in which the Company operates.

-In 2019, the Executive Board and the Supervisory Board (or its committees) regularly discussed corporate governance issues in accordance with a rolling schedule of topics.
+In 2020, the Executive Board and the Supervisory Board (or its committees) regularly discussed corporate governance issues in accordance with a rolling schedule of topics.
 This ensured that the key elements of corporate governance within the KION Group were always on the agenda at meetings of the Company’s main decision-making bodies.
 The Supervisory Board in particular complied with the supervisory duties incumbent upon it under the German Stock Corporation Act.
-The Supervisory Board’s Audit Committee, which was set up to support this task, received regular reports on the standard accounting processes, on changes to the regulatory environment and the internal control and risk management systems, and on the audit of financial statements and the effectiveness of this, and then reported back to the full Supervisory Board on these matters.
+The Supervisory Board’s Audit Committee, which was appointed to support this task, received regular reports on the accounting standards and associated processes, on changes to the regulatory environment and the internal control and risk management systems, and on the audit of financial statements and the effectiveness and quality of this, and then reported back to the Supervisory Board on these matters.

 2.1 Internal control system

 KION GROUP AG has an internal control system designed to meet the specific needs of the Company.
 Its processes are intended to ensure the correctness of the internal and external accounting processes, the efficiency of the Company’s business operations, and compliance with key legal provisions and internal policies.
 These control processes also include the Company’s strategic planning, where the underlying assumptions and plans are reviewed on an ongoing basis and refined as necessary.